We all know the benefits of using quality questions in uncovering the current position our prospects are in.

 Likewise with the prospect who was talking about the decrease in staff turnover.

 “Over 75% of our clients who have used our services have seen the motivation and engagement of their staff increase substantially, leading to a reduction in staff leavers and an improvement in talent retention.
-Let me share some of their comments and show you how they benefitted.”
+Let me share some of their comments and show you how they benefited.”

 Their answer to the question “How will you know you’ve made the right choice?” gets them to think ahead and analyse how they will judge results.
 Also, it tells you what’s most important to them in determining the buying choice they will make.

 Try it out next time you are working with a client and see if it makes a difference to your discovery and fact-finding.
+Here’s a webinar on unearthing needs and wants.